 What is the difference between a fence and a router plate?

 A router table fence and router plate are two essential components of a router table.
-The fence is used as a straight edge to guide the material being worked on through the cutter.
-It can be a single piece or split fence, with the latter being more versatile for jointing edges on boards.
+The fence is used as a straight edge when running material through the cutter.
+It can be a single piece or split fence, with the latter being more versatile for jointing edges of boards.
 A sturdy and easily adjustable fence is critical for precise cutting.

-- Router tables typically come with multiple insert rings to suit different hole diameters.
+• Router tables come with multiple insert rings to suit different hole diameters.

 Making the Right Choice